cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 Using the template above and the table below, let's build the region.

-1. Since their are two institutions, 'Exelon' and ``United States Nuclear`` we will split the region into two parts.
+1. Since there are two institutions, ``Exelon`` and ``United States Nuclear``, we will split the region into two parts.
 Let's first build the ``Exelon`` institution.
-This institution has one ``1178MWe BRAIDWOOD-1`` prototype reactor.
+This institution has one ``1178MWe BRAIDWOOD-1`` prototype.
 Using this information we can write this institution as:
 ::

   <region>